cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 You usually begin a Deno KV implementation for an app by creating a primary index.
 The primary index will contain a model identifier part and a unique key part, like a user id for a "user" model.
 In that case, a particular "user" record will be found using the id.

 ### Creation
-A secondary index is a different way to find a record or multiple records.
+A secondary index is used to find a KV record or multiple records beyond the find-by-id search you can do on a primary index.

-For instance, besides a primary index with a model part (e.g "user") and a unique id part (e.g. user id), you could have an index that uses the email address as a unique identifier.
+For instance, you want to search for a user by an email address you could have an index that uses the email address as the search criteria.
 These indexes usually have a name part that describes the index such as "user_by_email".

+**TODO**: REWRITE NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN

 Here are example records comparing a primary and secondary index using a unique identifier:
 ```ts